 1. Use Data to Come Into This Holiday Season Well-Informed

 This research is especially important if you’re new in the ecommerce space.
-If you don’t have your own data to draw from, you can always find free information online such as Canada Post’s yearly ecommerce report, or data on recent consumer spending in categories that apply to your business.
+If you don’t have your own data to draw from, you can always find free information online such as the Deloitte 2021 holiday season recap, or data on recent consumer spending in categories that apply to your business.
 This can help you forecast how much inventory to stock and inform which products may be bestsellers this time around.

 2. Optimize for Mobile Shopping